 5.’deaf even to the hoots of tired outstripped Five-Nines that dropped behind.’

 Five-nines are German 5.9 artillery shells.
 This means that bullets were firing around them while they were walking.
 The extent of the soldiers’ tiredness is also emphasized at this point because the soldiers do not hear the shells going off around them.

 6.‘An ecstasy of fumbling’

-The word ecstasy, that is used to describe the fumbling, implies the level of panic that this one word (gas) elicits.
-The soldiers’ were so tired that they could not even hear the five nines, but this one word immediately wakes them up.
+The word ecstasy, which is used to describe fumbling, implies the level of panic that this one word (gas) elicits.
+The soldiers’ were so tired that they could not even hear the five nines, but this one word immediately woke them up.